Does Light Travel Faster Than Sound

 Continuing the Historical Context and Scientific Discovery

 Meanwhile, the measurement of light’s speed became a cornerstone of modern physics.
-After Rømer’s initial estimation, scientists like Albert A. Michelson and Edward W. Morley refined techniques in the 19th and early 20th centuries.
+After Rømer’s initial estimation, scientists like Albert A. That said, michelson and Edward W. Morley refined techniques in the 19th and early 20th centuries.
 Michelson’s experiments using interferometry provided increasingly accurate measurements, confirming that light travels at approximately 299,792 kilometers per second (km/s) in a vacuum.
 These advancements not only solidified our understanding of light but also challenged existing notions of absolute time and space, paving the way for Einstein’s theory of relativity.

 Modern Implications and Technological Applications